Randomly Assigned First Differences?: Introduction

 Then, under \eqref{eq:toylinearmodel}, the residual of a regression of $\Delta Y_{g}$ on $\Delta D_g$ is $v_g=D_{g,1}(S_{2}-S_{1})+\Delta u_{g}$, and $\Delta D_g$ has to be uncorrelated to $v_g$ for the regression not to suffer from an omitted variable bias (OVB).
-But if the treatment effect changes over time ($S_{2}\ne S_{1}$), $v_g$ is a function of $D_{g,1}$, so having that $\Delta D_g$ and $v_g$ are uncorrelated essentially requires that $\Delta D_g$ and $D_{g,1}$ are independent.
-This a strong condition: for instance, it cannot hold if $D_{g,1}$ and $D_{g,2}$ have the same bounded support, or if $D_{g,2}$ follows a stationary AR(1) process.
+But if the treatment effect changes over time ($S_{2}\ne S_{1}$), $v_g$ is a function of $D_{g,1}$, so having $cov(\Delta D_g,v_g)=0$ essentially requires that $\Delta D_g$ and $D_{g,1}$ are independent.
+When $D_{g,1}$ is not constant, this is a strong condition: for instance, it cannot hold if $D_{g,2}$ follows a stationary AR(1) process.
 This is also a testable condition, and our first recommendation is that researchers invoking random assignment to justify $\widehat{\beta}$ start by regressing $\Delta D_g$ on $D_{g,1}$.
 This is akin to a standard balancing check.
-But while usually, which variables to include in balancing checks is open to interpretation, here the residual is a function of $D_{g,1}$, so $D_{g,1}$ needs to be included.
+But while usually, which variables to include in balancing checks is open to interpretation, this not the case here: the residual is a function of $D_{g,1}$, so $D_{g,1}$ needs to be included.

-Here is some intuition on the OVB: due to the correlation between $\Delta D_g$ and $D_{g,1}$, $\widehat{\beta}$ attributes to $\Delta D_g$ changes in $Y_{g,t}$ that would have happened without any treatment change, that are caused by changes in the treatment's effect, the $D_{g,1}(S_{2}-S_{1})$ term in $v_g$.
-Below, we give further intuition in the context of our empirical example.
 As the OVB is a function of the treatment-effect's evolution $S_{2}-S_{1}$, one may wonder if under reasonable assumptions this OVB simplifies, so that $\widehat{\beta}$ eventually estimates a convex combination of $S_1$ and $S_2$.
-We show that this is not necessarily the case: even if the treatment paths $(D_{g,1},D_{g,2})$ are randomly assigned, which is stronger than assuming that $\Delta D_g$ is randomized, $\widehat{\beta}$ may estimate a non-convex combination of effects.
+We show that this is not necessarily the case: even if the treatment paths $(D_{g,1},D_{g,2})$ are randomized, which is stronger than assuming that $\Delta D_g$ is randomized, $\widehat{\beta}$ may estimate a non-convex combination of effects.
 With randomly-assigned paths, estimating an FD regression is not necessary: one can merely regress $Y_{g,1}$ (resp. $Y_{g,2}$) on an intercept and $D_{g,1}$ (resp. $D_{g,2}$) to estimate the treatment effect at period one (resp. two).
 Thus, our result shows that under assumptions under which first-differencing is unnecessary, a FD regression may not estimate a convex combination of effects: there are instances where first-differencing can do more harm than good.